 According to the U.S. Bureau of Labor Statistics, prices for tenants' and household insurance were 11.01% higher in 2018 versus 2013 (a $2.20 difference in value).

-Between 2013 and 2017: Tenants' and household insurance experienced an average inflation rate of 2.11% per year.
+Between 2013 and 2018: Tenants' and household insurance experienced an average inflation rate of 2.11% per year.
 This rate of change indicates significant inflation.
 In other words, tenants' and household insurance costing $20 in the year 2013 would cost $22.20 in 2018 for an equivalent purchase.
-Compared to the overall inflation rate of 1.47% during this same period, inflation for tenants' and household insurance was similar.
+Compared to the overall inflation rate of 1.47% during this same period, inflation for tenants' and household insurance was higher.

-In the year 2013: Pricing changed by 3.12%, above the average yearly change for tenants' and household insurance during the 2013-2017 time period.
-Compared to inflation for all items in 2013 (1.46%), price inflation for tenants' and household insurance was higher.
+In the year 2013: Pricing changed by 3.12%, which is above the average yearly change for tenants' and household insurance during the 2013-2018 time period.
+Compared to inflation for all items in 2013 (1.46%), inflation for tenants' and household insurance was higher.